franceslinyc/phd-dissertation-slides/README.md

 # phd-dissertation-slides
-PhD dissertation slides for PhD in statistics at OSU
+Dissertation slides for PhD in statistics at OSU